Origin and History

 During the Seven Years' War, the regiment was commanded by:

-- since December 1755: Lieutenant-General Robert Anstruther
+- from December 1755: Lieutenant-General Robert Anstruther

 Service during the War